 What is one of the biggest obstacles you encountered in establishing your business from the ground up?
 What kept you going?

 Staying in my own lane.
 There are so many nutritionists out there doing amazing things.
 It was really important to me to stay true to myself and this can oftentimes be very challenging when you live in a world where you are exposed to other peoples messaging all the time.
-So just staying true to myself, getting really clear on my why and understanding who I’m really here to help was very important to me
+Just staying true to myself, getting really clear on my why and understanding who I’m really here to help.

 Knowing what you know now, is there anything you would do differently or wish you had done sooner when starting The Soulful Sprout?